 If you want to find the most experienced and skilled surgeons for breast reconstruction, it may be necessary to travel away from home to ensure you get the results you desire and deserve.

-I wanted DIEP flap reconstruction, an option not offered by any plastic surgeons in my area, so I knew I would have to travel away from my hometown of Lexington, Kentucky.
+I wanted DIEP flap reconstruction, an option not offered by many plastic surgeons in my area, so I knew I would have to travel away from my hometown of Lexington, Kentucky.
 Fortunately, I was able to find what I wanted by driving an hour and a half to Cincinnati, Ohio to see the surgeons of Midwest Breast.
 There are several factors I think are essential to consider when traveling for surgery.
 Insurance, medication refills, travel time, expenses, and distance from your surgeon.
 Most importantly, you have to know how crucial it is to choose quality over convenience in this life-altering decision.

 Insurance & Medication Refills

 I didn’t have any issues with my insurance coverage being out of state during any of my procedures or surgeries.
 I did call my insurance company before my consultation to be certain; they informed me the coverage would be the same, regardless of location.

-After surgery, you will most likely be prescribed a narcotic pain medication.
+After surgery, you will most likely be prescribed narcotic pain medication.
 These types of medications are controlled substances and can only be filled with a new written prescription from the prescribing physician.
 Meaning, if you run out of the medication, but you are still experiencing pain, the doctors will not be able to call in or fax a refill for you.
 The best way to manage this is to discuss it with the surgeons before your discharge from the hospital and have it written for a larger quantity, if possible.
-Another option is to ask for a new prescription at one of your post-operative appointments, plan accordingly so that you do not run out in between visits.
+Another option is to ask for a new prescription at one of your post-operative appointments, plan accordingly so that you do not run out in-between visits.

 Time & Travel Expenses